Metadata and Reserved Names

 $maxCount to 50,000, events will be marked as eligible for scavenging after either 10 seconds, or 50,000 events, have passed.
 Deleted items will only be removed once the scavenge process runs.

 Security access control lists are also included in the

 |$d||The list of users with delete permissions|

 |$mw||The list of users with write permissions to stream metadata|

 |$mr||The list of users with read permissions to stream metadata|

 You can find more details on access control lists can here.

-$ are however a reserved space for internal details.
-The currently supported internal details are:
+$ are reserved space for internal use.
+The currently supported reserved internal names are:

 $correlationIdThe application level correlation ID associated with this message.